 When seeking drug treatment services in the Orlando area, outpatient treatment is a popular choice.
 If a patient chooses outpatient programming, they can complete their required treatment hours and activities during the day, then return home.
 If their home is not considered a safe environment for recovery, they may live at a sober living facility instead.
 People in outpatient treatment can continue working, going to school and attending other social obligations without sacrificing their health or privacy.

 What Does Outpatient Alcohol & Drug Rehab Include?

 There are a handful of components involved in an Orlando outpatient program:

-- Mobility – Participants can maintain their commitments to family and work, and meet any other personal obligations at their discretion during non-treatment hours.
+- Mobility: Patients can maintain their commitments to family and work, and meet any other personal obligations at their discretion during non-treatment hours.

-- Self-monitoring – Being out and about in the world during non-treatment hours requires participants to avoid drug abuse cues, like frequenting places where they used to use.
+- Self-monitoring: Being out in the world during non-treatment hours requires patients to avoid drug use triggers, including paraphernalia, people who use and places where drugs were used.

 Detox can occur at home or in a treatment facility under the care and supervision of medical staff.
-Detox at home or “cold-turkey” detox is never advisable, but it is especially dangerous when the drugs of abuse are alcohol, benzodiazepines, opioids, barbiturates, and other sedatives.
-In this case, supervising medical staff members may be needed to assist the withdrawal process with medications federally approved for use in detox.
+Detox at home without supervision, or “cold-turkey” detox, is never advisable.
+Withdrawal can be especially dangerous when drugs have severe and sometimes fatal side effects, including:

 After detox, participants in an outpatient program will undergo different forms of rehab, which may include: